 Deadline extended Dec.15, 2020

-The ISA Executive Committee has decided to postpone the IV ISA Forum of Sociology until February 23-27, 2021.
-Registration deadline for presenters has been extended to December 15, 2020.
+The ISA Executive Committee has decided that the IV ISA Forum of Sociology will be held online, starting on February 23, 2021.

 Twenty years after the start of our century, the optimism of the Millennium has faded and the challenges we face for living together on a limited planet are even more urgent.

 While the expansion and the deepening of democratization was taken for granted at the turn of the Millennium, democracy has been at stake in an increasing number of countries, while its key component such as diversity and equal respect for all citizens are threatened.
 The hope for a global democracy able to tackle global issues such as climate change, migrations and rising inequalities have faded.
 It has now become clear that to face global challenges, democracy needs to be re-invented within and beyond the representative system.

 The environmental crisis and climate change are now a worrying reality.
 How can we live together on a limited planet?
 Land and food have become again major objects of struggles.
 Environmental and socio-territorial conflicts have multiplied against extractivist industries.
 Who are the actors who bring innovative solutions to keep our societies thriving within the planetary boundaries?
 How does the global environmental crisis lead us to re-think our world and our discipline?

 Inequalities have considerably increased since the turn of the Millennium.
 We can now count twenty-six persons who own more wealth than the poorest half of humanity.
 This level of inequality is a major threat to democracy and to ecology.
 Inequalities particularly affect marginalized populations and women in their professional, public and private lives.